egeotenen/egeotenen.github.io/_pages/cv.md

 Manuscripts
 ===========================

-Otenen, E. & Kanero, J., (2022, July).
-Locating past and future: The Influence of Spatial Ability on Time Representation. *Cognitive Science Annual Conference 2022.*

 Aydin, C., Goksun, T., Otenen, E., Tanis, S. B., & Senturk, Y. D. (2022).
 The Role of Gestures in Autobiographical Memory. *Plos ONE*

+Otenen, E. & Kanero, J., (2023).
+Locating past and future: The Influence of Spatial Ability and Learning Order on Memory for Items and Time. *OSF Preprints*

+Otenen E. & Aydin, C., (2022).
+The Role of Scene Recall Imagery and Visual Imagery in the Recall of Emotional Autobiographical Memories. *Manuscript is published as master's thesis.*